Imtiaz Ibne Alam

 How does the Digestive System Work?

 The digestive system is the main functional system in the human body.
-It helps to provide essential energy and nutrients in our body by performing ADME (Absorption, Distribution, Metabolism and Excretion) of the foods, drinks or anything we ingest.
+It helps provide essential energy and nutrients in our body by performing ADME (Absorption, Distribution, Metabolism, and Excretion) of the foods, drinks, or anything we ingest.

 In other words, the digestive system is a series of responsible organs that help to produce energy and digest foods in a human body.